unadlib/mutative/README.md

 ### `current()`

-Get the current value in the draft.
+Get the current value from a draft.

 ```ts
 const baseState = {